Pi Kappa Delta

-The 2017 Pi Kappa Delta Convention and National Tournament will be held March 21-25 at Boise State University in Idaho.
+The 2017 Pi Kappa Delta Convention and National Tournament was held March 21-25 at Boise State University in Idaho.
 Download the revised invitation here.
 Note: We have updated the final schedule (as of March 13) to reflect a few location changes, etc. You can also view interactive maps of the campus and nearby hotels.

 Review the proposed constitutional changes that were voted upon at this year’s tournament and convention in Boise.